kprabhasreddy/anime-transcoding-pipeline/README.md

 - AWS MediaConvert documentation and best practices
 - [AWS Lambda Powertools](https://docs.powertools.aws.dev/lambda/python/) for observability
 - LocalStack for enabling free local development
-- The anime streaming community for inspiration

 ---

-**Built with ❤️ for anime fans and video engineers**